Samory-909/virt-scripts/labs/103/README.md

 ```

-## End to end connectivity frome on of routers to PC
+## End to end connectivity from one of routers to each end PC

 ```
 for id in 1 2 3 4 ; do